Imelda Marcos: Foreign relations roles

-Since the President hardly left the Malacañang Palace, Ferdinand increasingly sent his wife on official visits to other countries as a de facto vice president.
+Given that the President hardly left the Malacañang Palace, Ferdinand increasingly sent his wife on official visits to other countries as a de facto vice president.

 When the Marcoses went to the United States in September 1966, President Lyndon B. Johnson offered Imelda the Philippine war damage claims totaling US$28 million.
 President Johnson agreed to have US$3.5 million be used as funds for the Cultural Center, one of Imelda's projects.

 For the inauguration of the CCP, a gala opening of the Golden Salakot, a pageant-drama of a story about the prehistory of the Philippines, occurred on September 8, 1969.
 US President Richard Nixon was invited but instead California Governor (and future President) Ronald Reagan, along with his wife, flew to the country on Air Force One for the event.
-There were accounts that the First Lady attempted to bring other celebrities by getting them tickets to ride Air Force One but she was denied this luxury by President Nixon.
+There were accounts that the First Lady attempted to bring other celebrities in by getting them tickets to ride Air Force One, but she was denied this luxury by President Nixon.
 Accounts have also mentioned that this trip by the then-Governor Reagan and his wife led to the closeness of the Reagans and Marcoses.

-In 1971, Imelda attended Iran's 2,500 year celebration of the Persian Empire of the founding of the Persian Empire.
+In 1971, Imelda attended Iran's 2,500-year celebration of the Persian Empire of the founding of the Persian Empire.
 This trip, according to palace insiders, provided her with a social introduction to some of the world's wealthiest people.